kayode001/react-native-paystack-webview-typescript/README.md

 run

-`yarn add react-native-webview`
+`yarn add react-native-webview-typescript`

 for IOS: `cd iOS && pod install && cd ..`

 for expo applications run;

-`expo install react-native-webview`
+`expo install react-native-webview-typescript`

 and that's it, you're all good to go!